DFiantHDL/DFHDL/docs/intro/first-look/index.md

 ---

 In this section we provide simple examples to demonstrate various DFHDL syntax, semantics and languages features.
-If you wish to understand how to run these examples yourself, please refer to the [Getting Started](/getting-started/) chapter of this documentation.
+If you wish to understand how to run these examples yourself, please refer to the [Getting Started][getting-started] chapter of this documentation.

 ## Main Feature Overview